oSoc17/rideaway-data/index.md

 For the app to work having an open map data source geodata of the routes is first necessary.
 This is where our work becomes relevant, since the map data from OSM needs to be complete and accurate in relation to the physical network’s signage.
 ## Using Brussels’ map data as a reference
 The regional cycling infrastructure is represented by is open and online map data.
 Individual routes has information about their corresponding route colour and name.
 This is a useful reference, however if the OSM community wanted to compare the completeness and correctness of OSM, a manual comparison will be too tedious.

-## Our solution in some detail
-We solved this problem by creating a continuously refreshing platform that automatically identifies potential issues on OSM, in relation to the cycling route map data from the Brussels government.
-The aim of the online platform is for OSM map editors to simply compare reference geodata to guide their editing in OSM manually.
+# Our solution: a webtool for Brussels bike data completeness and correctness on OSM
+The result of our work is a web tool that supports the Belgian OSM community by assisting them to identify missing map data on the regional cycling network of Brussels.
+The tool, avaliable from this via [cyclenetworks.osm.be](http://cyclenetworks.osm.be/),

+The webtool continuously refreshes itself and automatically identifies potential issues on OSM.
+Map editors can then use the website to guide their editing.
 The technical underpinning of the verification allows two main approaches on analysis of data per individual route:
 - Identifying geometric conflicts of issues of general overlap when the OSM data does not match the Brussels data, and vice-versa;
 - Identifying possible misplaced attribute data known as tags in the OSM data, including route code and colour, network name, and the operator of the route.